 For more than four decades, CFM International has invested in technologies to make our engines cleaner, quieter, and more efficient.
 Ever more sustainable products: with each new engine model, from the ubiquitous CFM56 family, through to the very latest generation of LEAP engines, CFM has continuously introduced technologies that have significantly improved fuel efficiency, lowered CO2 and NOx emissions, and reduced noise.
-Although all CFM products comply with the highest standards set by ICAO*, we are committed to do even more.
+Although all CFM products comply with the highest standards set by ICAO*, CFM is committed to do even more.

 CFM56-3 high-bypass turbofan reduced fuel burn and CO2 emissions by 24% vs. older low-bypass enginesLEARN MORE